 Algebra: It's a word that has struck fear into the heart of many a student, and with good reason.
 Algebra can be hard.
 You're dealing with unknown amounts, and math suddenly become less concrete.
 But, as with all math skills, you have to start out with the basic foundation and then build on it.
-In algebra, the basic foundation involves practicing equations in which you solve for x -- which simply means you have to figure out what the unknown amount is.
+In algebra, solving algebraic equations starts with practicing equations in which you solve for x, which simply means you have to figure out the unknown amount.

 The best way to get more comfortable doing algebra problems and solving for x is to practice, practice, practice.

 Learn the golden rule.
 The first step to solving for x is going to be getting x alone on one side of the equation and everything else on the other side.
 Remember the algebraic golden rule: What you do to one side of the equation, you must do to the other side.
 That's how the equation stays equal!

 Start with a simple equation.
 The most basic algebra equation involves simple addition or subtraction with one unknown quantity, such as